Welcome to Miss Cragg’s class page.

 World Book Day – 2017

 We have been celebrating World Book Day in school this week.
-The children, and teachers, came dressed as one of their favourite book characters.
+The children, and staff, came dressed as one of their favourite book characters.
 We started the day with a book swap.
 Throughout the day, a whole school story was created, and we really enjoyed writing our paragraph – all about Keith the DJ monkey.

 Here we are in our outfits this morning!